Why is it that the only apnea episodes that awaken you are seemingly only those that occur just as you’re falling asleep?

 Many people eventually fall asleep within half an hour and, by definition, no longer experience sleep transition apnea at that point.

 Plus, those who experience STA don’t always have it every night, and may, in fact, have it only occasionally.

-Nevertheless, STA can have different causes including obstructive sleep apnea and period limb movement disorder.
+STA can have different causes including obstructive sleep apnea and periodic limb movement disorder.

 But remember, it can also be present in people who are otherwise normal during the rest of their sleep and in these cases, is not related to upper airway resistance.